google-research/sloe-logistic/README.md

 regression maximum likelihood, based largely on the breakthrough results from Sur and Candès (PNAS, 2019).
 The challenge with applying their results is that they depend on an unobserved signal strength quantity.
-Our method estimates this quantity a leave-one-out approach approach, which we outline in a forthcoming paper.
+Our method estimates this quantity via a leave-one-out approach, which we outline in our paper [1].

-By high-dimensions, we mean that the ratio of the number of covariates p to the sample size `n` is strictly between 0 and 0.5.
+By high-dimensions, we mean that the ratio of the number of covariates `p` to the sample size `n` is strictly between 0 and 0.5.
 When the number of covariates is too large, the data is separable, and our method will not help to recover from such a case.
-When the number of covariates is small (say, `p <= 0.05 * n`), and high dimensional adjustment is a bit numerically unstable, and adds little value over the standard large-sample theory.
+When the number of covariates is small (say, `p <= 0.05 * n`), the high dimensional adjustment is a bit numerically unstable, and adds little value over the standard large-sample theory.

 The setting studied is complementary to sparse high dimensional regimes.
 We assume that there are a relatively large number of covariates that are weakly